B. Handling Result Flags

 }

-if let resultData = result {
+guard let resultData = result else {

 do {